 In a perfect world, I could see myself using as many as 10 of these tool boxes.
 But not for $90/each.

-The test unit was purchased at its full retail price from Festool Products.
+The test unit was purchased at retail.